HenrikSZ/HenrikSZ/README.md

 - Finish 2nd year so that people finally acknowledge my work ;)
 - Intern in web dev, applications, or embedded (almost anything is interesting tbh)
-- Empower peers to get awesome at CS, Math and Economics by becoming a Teaching Assistant [Doing that!]

 ## My Story